A Tale of Two States (II)

 War on Narrative

-In The Hague, the International Court of Justice (ICJ) hearing opened with South Africa charging Israel – a state founded on the claim of being the victim of genocide – with genocide.
+In The Hague, the International Court of Justice (ICJ) opened with South Africa accusing Israel—–a state built on the claim of surviving genocide—–of committing genocide.

 Jan.
 26, 2024